-Tuition, books, uniforms, and testing fees for the EMT-Basic program is approximately $1,800 for in-state residents.
+Tuition, books, uniforms, and testing fees for the EMT-Basic program is approximately $2,400 for in-state residents.
 For the complete information, please visit the fee schedule in the College Catalog or attend an information session.

-Upon completion of the application and submission of required documentation, students will receive a letter within 3-5 business days inviting them to the mandatory orientation session.
-Students accepted into the program will be invited to the orientation.
+Upon completion of the application and submission of required documentation, students will receive a letter within 3-5 business days after the application deadline inviting them to the mandatory orientation session.
+Only students accepted into the program will be invited to the orientation.
 Students who are on stand by will also be invited to attend the orientation; however, their admission is not guaranteed.
 The orientation session will take place approximately 10 days after letters are received.
 Students will sign registration form at orientation that will be submited to Records and Registration.